Bulking, as most guys typically think about it, is B.S.

-Bulking, as commonly understood, is B.S.
-We said it, and it’s time you accepted it, too.
 Telling yourself you can eat anything you want because you’re skinny and trying to put on muscle is just an excuse to eat like a pig, and you’ll pay for it.
-Yes, you’ll gain some muscle, but you’ll also gain fat, and that fat will obscure your muscles until you decide you desperately need to lose it—and then you’ll have a hell of a time dieting it off.
-We’re telling you now: Stop bulking before it’s too late.
+Sure, you’ll gain some muscle, but you’ll also gain fat—and that fat will obscure your muscles until you decide you desperately need to lose it, and then you’ll have a hell of a time dieting it off.

 This means that when you hear about somebody who “gained 20 pounds in a month,” he really put on closer to two pounds of muscle and 18 pounds of water and fat.
 Trainers, equipment manufacturers, and some muscle “gurus” like to exaggerate results, but if you measured the body fat of their subjects, you’d see only a modest increase in lean mass.
 And that’s fine.

-“Go pick up a two-pound top-round steak and envision what that would look like on your body,” says Miyaki.
+“Go pick up a 2-lb top round steak and envision what that would look like on your body,” says Miyaki.
 “Very few guys on this planet have the potential to gain 20 pounds of rock-hard muscle in a month.”
-That is, not sans the aid of certain muscle-building drugs.

 Because of the body’s limited muscle-building potential, it makes no sense to bombard it with a great excess of calories.
 A small surplus is enough.
 “Eating 200–300 calories above maintenance level will do the trick,” says John Alvino, a nutrition expert and strength coach in Morristown, NJ.